 While most individuals dread the prospect of getting shots, they often only cause minor discomfort and are done quickly.

-However, if the discomfort continues or gets worse, you should get it checked out by a doctor.
+However, if the discomfort worsens, you should get it checked out by a doctor.

 The pain may be severe but not always hazardous in some circumstances.
-However, other times an infection could bring it on.
+However, an infection could bring it on at other times.

 Swelling or hardness under the skin